The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 Overview and Company History:

 Instagram is a popular social media app with various video-sharing features.
-This app is unsuitable for video hosting, but it is a great video-sharing option.
+If you want to broadcast live videos with high production values, the app isn’t for you, but it is great to share pre-recorded videos.

 Basic Functionality:

 Both consumers and businesses upload small, shareable clips to the platform to share with followers.
-Businesses often use Instagram to promote the content on their site or app.
-They add targeted CTAs that lead viewers to their websites with products or longer videos.
+Businesses often use Instagram Live to tease the content on their site or app.
+They add CTAs that lead users to their websites with products or longer videos.
+Instagram Live is popular for eCommerce businesses and offers sellers the ability to include shoppable and product links in their stories, reels, and live broadcasts.

 Key Features:

 Instagram is a social media platform for sharing pictures and videos.
-It is more of a social network than a live streaming platform.
+Basically, Instagram Live is a social network that allows you to live stream music and videos.
+If you want a dedicated streaming service, it’s better to look at other platforms.

 Detailed Features: